eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 PersonID returns string: ID | 'Hello';
 ```

-Now, your editor accepts "Hello" as value for person's names.
+Now, your editor accepts "Hello" as value for persons' names.
 Nevertheless, the name "Hello" still is highlighted in blue and looks like a keyword "Hello".
 This leads us to the second step.